 A new device that acts as an early warning system aims to curb the number of heart attack deaths in older adults.
 The AngelMed Guardian implant, which is featured in an upcoming issue of the journal Ergonomics in Design, could potentially save thousands of lives a year.
 But how does the high tech warning system work?
 Here, a guide:

-The device is surgically implanted under the skin like a pacemaker or defibrillator.
+How does it work?The device is surgically implanted under the skin like a pacemaker or defibrillator.
 Once it's in place, the AngelMed Guardian alerts the patient to an oncoming attack with vibrations, audible tones, and flashing warning lights beamed to an external, pager-like device.
 There are two alarm levels: Low-priority and high-priority.
 A low-priority warning signals that something might be wrong, so the patient should visit a doctor within 48 hours.
 The high-priority alarm goes off when a patient is having a heart attack.

+How can the device reduce heart attack deaths?
 The most significant factor in the high number of heart attack deaths in the U.S. — heart disease kills more than 2,200 Americans every day — is that most victims "normally do not have any warning symptoms" or fail to recognize that they're having a heart attack before it's too late, says My Health Bowl.
 That's where the AngelMed Guardian would come in.

-Some do, yes.
+Don't some defibrillators already have a warning system?Some do, yes.
 But because the AngelMed Guardian uses a combination of vibrations, tones, and visual warnings it's better at alerting the patient than an implanted defibrillator, says Elvis Augustin at Doctor Tipster.
 The vibration can still grab a user's attention even if he or she is wearing several layers of clothing or has hearing problems.

-Preliminary studies with elderly patients demonstrated that they could tell the difference between the two types of warnings easily.
+And this thing has proved effective?Preliminary studies with elderly patients demonstrated that they could tell the difference between the two types of warnings easily.
 Patients responded particularly positively to the redundancy of the simultaneous light, sound, and vibration warnings.
 The high tech device is still in the clinical testing phase (with no timeline for FDA approval yet), and currently costs $13,000 to have implanted.